Plastic Recycling Technologies

-On March 18th the World observed its second annual recycling day, marked by numerous events in cities and countries.
+On March 18th the world observed its second annual recycling day, marked by numerous events held across in countries.
 Awareness of the need to recycle is on the rise, especially amongst millennials and Gen Z, as demonstrated by the “Trashtag Challenge”.
-But with the recent ban on import by China, many developed nations struggle to manage their plastic waste.
+But with the recent ban on imports by China, many developed nations struggle to manage their plastic waste.

-In this issue of our digest, we feature some promising innovations that can help solve this problem.
 Login with your Ubuntoo account and search for recycle or apply the recycle filter in the Solutions tab.
-Of course, you can also just click the links in this newsletter.
+Of course, you can also just click the links in this newsletter to learn more.

 Last week we added 25 new innovations to our database, taking the total to over 500 solutions.
 Thank you to our users that recommended solutions and nominated members to Ubuntoo.
 Our community is approaching 1,000 changemakers and growing by the day.